yeswework/fabrica-dev-kit/README.md

 * Front-end CSS libraries can also be installed with `npm` and included via `@import` statements in `assets/css/main.pcss`.
 The PostCSS Import plugin automatically searches `node_modules` so a statement like `@import 'library.css'` doesn't require an explicit path.
 * PostCSS plugins: use `npm install` in the `/dev` folder (parent of `src`), and modify the `gulpfile.js` accordingly to sequence them.

-##Dream theming: a few examples
+##Code examples
-All of the techniques below are optional in Fabrica and vanilla HTML / CSS / PHP / WordPress API functions will all work fine – but we highly recommend making full use of these time- and sanity-conserving enhancements.
+All of the techniques below are optional in Fabrica and vanilla HTML / CSS / PHP / WordPress API functions will all work fine – but we highly recommend making full use of these time- and sanity-saving enhancements.

 ###Achieving a [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) (MVC) paradigm with Timber + ACF
 The magic combination of Timber and Advanced Custom Fields means we can render even complex data in our templates without carrying out any data retrieval or decision logic at all.
 Take for example this [Repeater field](https://www.advancedcustomfields.com/add-ons/repeater-field/) setup: